LEXUGE/config/README.md

 `emacs/` | Emacs configs
 `i3/i3wm/config` | i3wm config
 `i3/i3blocks/` | i3blocks config and scripts
+`native-package-list` | All the official packages installed `aur-package-list` | All the AUR packages installed

 # Prerequisites
 Assume you are using Arch Linux in which the package manager is `pacman`.